intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 Should you want more details on available compute resources and query what is available, continue with the instructions below.

 To query if free nodes are available run the below command on the login server (headnode).
 The terminology that we will use is localnode (your PC), headnode (login node) and computenode.
-The computenode is a high power machine for running compilations - a subset host PAC cards: n137, n138 and n139.
+The computenode is a high power machine for running compilations .

 ```
 pbsnodes -s v-qsvr-fpga | grep -B 4 fpga
-pbsnodes -l free 	# lists all free nodes (only nodes 130-139 run x2go)
+pbsnodes -l free 	# lists all free nodes
 ```

 You will get a listing of free and busy nodes that connect to PAC cards.